yoavram/curriculum-vitae/curriculum-vitae.md

 * *On the role of stress-induced mutagenesis in evolution* - Poster at ISM (Israel Society for Microbiology) annual meeting, Haifa, April 2014.
 * *Stress, mutation, evolution, and mathematical models* - Presentation at the Astrophysics student journal club at Tel-Aviv University, March 2014.
 * *Modeling the evolution of the mutation rate* - Presentation at the Topics in Theoretical and Mathematical Biology Seminar at Tel-Aviv University, March 2014.
-* *The rate of complex adaptation with and without stress-induced mutagenesis* - Poster at FISEB/ILANIT 2014, Eilat, February 2014.
+* *The rate of complex adaptation with and without stress-induced mutagenesis* - Poster at FISEB/ILANIT, Eilat, February 2014.

 * Seminar presentation at the Pupko Lab at Tel-Aviv University, November 2013.
-* Seminar presentation at the Philisophy of Biology Group at the Humanities Faculty, Tel-Aviv University, October 2013.
+* Seminar presentation at the Philosophy of Biology Group at the Humanities Faculty, Tel-Aviv University, October 2013.
 * *Adaptedness, Adaptability and Stress-Induced Mutagenesis* - Poster at *PDEs and Dynamical Systems in Biology* conference in Bar-Ilan University, October 1, 2013.
 * *Adaptedness, Adaptability and Stress-Induced Mutagenesis* - Poster at **ESEB 2013** in Lisbon, Portugal, August 19-24, 2013.
 * *Stress-induced Mutagenesis and the Evolution of Complex Traits* - Poster at the **Gordon Research Conference** *on Biological Mechanisms in Evolution*, Stonehill College, Easton, MA, USA, June 2-6, 2013.
-* *The Role of Stress-Induced Mutation in the Emergence of Complex Adaptations* - **Oral presentation** at the *5th Anual SIDEER Graduate Symposium*, Ben-Gurion University of the Negev, Sede-Boqer Campus, March 20, 2013.
+* *The Role of Stress-Induced Mutation in the Emergence of Complex Adaptations* - **Oral presentation** at the *5th Annual SIDEER Graduate Symposium*, Ben-Gurion University of the Negev, Sede-Boqer Campus, March 20, 2013.

 * *Evolutionary Causes and Consequences of Stress-Induced Hypermutation* - **Oral presentation** at *The 1st Graduate Students' Conference in Genetics, Genomics and Evolution*, Ben-Gurion University of the Negev, September 23, 2012.
 DOI: [10.6084/m9.figshare.96049](http://dx.doi.org/10.6084/m9.figshare.96049).
 * Seminar presentation at the Pilpel Lab at the Weizmann Institute of Science, June 2012.